-Historical Highlights on April 7
+Historical Events on April 21

 Welcome to TodayIs.Holiday! 🌟 Every day has its own unique celebrations, historical milestones, and interesting trivia.
 Whether it’s a national holiday, a famous birthday, or a quirky international observance, we’ve got you covered!